Tennisatw/blog/source/_posts/2023-07-24_visiting-hall.md

 <br>

-The practice of celebrating funerals might be associated with traditional Chinese culture.
+The practice of glossing over tragedies with celebrations might be associated with traditional Chinese culture.
 Traditionally, Chinese culture emphasizes expressing grief without being overcome by it, or in other words, mourning in moderation.
 There's even a tendency to avoid talking about death as much as possible.
 All we can say is, there's still a long way to go in our journey towards modernization.